Pakistan: The FBR Sets Timeline For Mandatory e-Invoicing

 July 1, 2025: All registered legal entities must have completed integration with the electronic invoicing system.

-December 1, 2025: Mandatory e-invoicing begins for all other taxpayer categories.
+December 31, 2025: Mandatory start for all remaining taxpayer categories.

 How Does E-Invoicing Work in Pakistan?